core-wg/oscore/draft-ietf-core-object-security.md

 This section describes the OSCORE message processing.
 Additional processing for Observe or Block-wise are described in subsections.

 Note that, analogously to {{RFC7252}} where the Token and source/destination pair are used to match a response with a request, both endpoints MUST keep the association (Token, \{Security Context, Partial IV of the request\}), in order to be able to find the Security Context and compute the AAD to protect or verify the response.
 The association MAY be forgotten after it has been used to successfully protect or verify the response, with the exception of Observe processing, where the association MUST be kept as long as the Observation is active.

+The processing of the Sender Sequence Number follows the procedure described in Section 3 of {{I-D.mcgrew-iv-gen}}.

 ## Protecting the Request {#prot-req}